MicrosoftDocs/microsoft-salescopilot-docs/articles/collaborate-teams-newly-created-existing-team.md

 To view the opportunity summary again later, use either of the following methods:

-- Enter `@Sales Copilot show summary` in the message box.
+- Enter `@Sales Copilot show opportunity summary` in the message box.
 - Enter `@Sales Copilot help` in the message box, and then select **Generate Opportunity Summary** from the list of options.

 The summary uses the following columns in the opportunity record in your CRM: